mapperoni/site/src/app/docs/markdown/page.md

 We support a limited subset of [GitHub Flavored Markdown](https://github.github.com/gfm/), but we do not support all features.

-We not plan to implement a "what you see is what you get" (WYSIWYG) editor experience or visual toolbar.
+We do not plan to implement a "what you see is what you get" (WYSIWYG) editor experience or visual toolbar.
 Our editor is intentionally simple.
 Raw markdown is superior!